The Best SERP APIs

 Rayobyte’s Scraping Robot focuses on the basics.
 It returns only desktop results, supports country-level targeting, integrates as an API via open connection, and parses just the main aspects of web search (organic, paid, people also ask, related queries).

-Thus, if you don’t mind the limitations, Scraping Robot can help you complete small to mid-size projects for less than any of the alternatives on our list.
+So, if you don’t mind limitations, Scraping Robot can help you complete small to mid-size projects for less than any of the alternatives on our list.

 Read the Rayobyte review for more information and performance tests.